 “Rejoice in the Lord always.
 I will say it again: Rejoice!
 Let your gentleness be evident to all.
 The Lord is near.
 Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
 Finally, brothers, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable – if anything is excellent or praiseworthy think about such things.
 Whatever you have learned or received or heard from me, or seen in me –put it into practice.
 And the God of peace will be with you.”
 Philippians 4:4-9

-As we fight this virus and the numbers continue to rise, my hope is these verses are encouraging words you can hold onto.
-Let’s be joyful during these difficult days and months ahead by putting Paul’s words into action.
+As we continue to battle the virus, my hope is these verses are encouraging words you can hold onto.
+Let’s be joyful and encouraging during these difficult days by putting the Lord’s words as well as Paul’s words into action.